 Move: To schedule a meeting for Saturday, February 26th 2022 at 2:00 PM at The Electric Haze in Worcester.
 Move: To amend the motion to schedule a meeting for Saturday, February 26th 2022 at 10:00 AM at The Electric Haze in Worcester.
-PASSED ^{1 2}

-MOTION: PASSED as amended

-Discussed: Reasons to not adjourn without electing a State Committee
+PASSED $^{1\,2}$ MOTION: PASSED as amended Discussed: Reasons to not adjourn without electing a State Committee Upon motion duly made, seconded:

 MOVE: To appoint a Chair Pro Tem for the next meeting, with the authority to change venue or time of the meeting if needed.

-1 of 3
+2 of 3

 Libertarian Association of Massachusetts Minutes of the Special Convention of February 12th, 2022

+MOTION PASSED

+Upon motion duly made, seconded:

 Motion: To name Jason Brand as Chairman Pro tem by Acclamation

+MOTION PASSED

 Upon motion duly made and seconded, a motion to adjourn was presented and PASSED

 Note: From the discussion, it was clear that the motion was to adjourn until the meeting of February 26th

 ADJOUNED

+A True Record

+Attest: